apache/spark/STATIC_CODE_CHECKS.rst

      ./breeze static-check licenses

-Running Static Code Checks via Scripts from the Host ....................................................
+Running Static Code Checks via scripts from the Host ....................................................

 You can trigger the static checks from the host environment, without entering the Docker container.
 To do